krystallopez/KL-portfolio/Module Projects/InventoryApp.md

-# Project 1 - The Circle Chat
+# Project 1 - The Inventory App

 A high-level overview of the project purpose: